A Year in the Death of Jack Richards: Production

 Paquette has discussed two avenues that led to the development of his story.
-The first was that of an old European legend, circa 15th century, of religious sects scooping up individuals to be cared for by the group for a year before being killed.
+The first was that of a 15th century European legend, in which religious sects took individuals to be cared for, for a year before being killed.
 The second is closer to Paquette's past.
-"I came to film school, Concordia University's Mel Hoppenheim School of Cinema, to do my Bachelor's and while I was there I got to know the director of the program.
+"I came to film school ... to do my Bachelor's and while I was there I got to know the director of the program.
 He was this old Polish guy, single, very kind of gruff," Paquette says.
 "I loved him to death.
 He was the smartest film guy I ever had and I didn't know a lot of people in Montreal so I took to hanging out with him.
 He wouldn't really open up to a lot about his past but you'd get little bits of it and you start to piece it together.
 He'd given up a lot in Poland to come here."

 Interpretations and allusions

-Blurring the lines between reality and non-reality, A Year in the Death of Jack Richards is an open-ended film that is vague and evasive but completely up for discussion.
-In interviews, Paquette has stated that it was his intention to make a film that was wide open to a variety of different interpretations.
+Blurring the lines between reality and fiction, A Year in the Death of Jack Richards is an open-ended film that is vague and evasive but completely up for discussion.
+In interviews, Paquette has stated that it was his intention to make a film that is open to different interpretations.
 Even Vlasta Vrána, who played Jack Richards, said, "Don't ask me about the film because I don't know anything.
 I know what got me through making it, doing my part. [...]
 I had the story, I had the idea of what it is, I know what I took as my motivations—I know that the story is much more complex than what I took for myself."